tradecloud/tradecloud-docs-api-v2/security/authentication.md

 Authorization: Basic <<Email>:<Password> base64 encoded>
 ```

-When correctly authenticated, the response will return [HTTP status code 200](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_success) `OK`
+When correctly authenticated, your request will be processed and if all is well, the response will have [HTTP status code 200](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_success) `OK`

 When NOT correctly authenticated, the response will return [HTTP status code 401](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_client_errors) `Unauthorized`

 In case of some server issue, including the upstream authentication service being unreachable,
 the response will return [HTTP status code 500](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_server_errors) `Internal Server Error`

-## Basic Authentication with a token
+### Basic Authentication with JSON Web Tokens

-Use the Basic HTTP Authentication scheme to authenticate against the authentication service.
+1. Use the Basic HTTP Authentication scheme to **authenticate** against the authentication service.

-Use the returned token to the authorize against the Tradecloud API Connector and other services.
+2. Use the returned JWT to **authorize** against the Tradecloud API Connector and other services for all subsequent requests.

 {% hint style="info" %}
-Using Basic Authentication with a token:

 Pro's:

-* the response time is short \(except for the initial authentication\), average 200ms
+* Faster response time \(except for the initial authentication\), average 200ms
 * It is supported by all connectors and services, including the object-storage

-Con: this is a complex authentication and authorization method
+Con: this is a more complex authentication and authorization method
 {% endhint %}

 {% hint style="warning" %}
+**Use JSON Web Tokens when:**

-**Use tokens when you send batches of orders or responses**, **more then 1 per minute**
+* You send batches of orders or responses; more then 1 per minute

-**Or when you need additional services, like the object-storage, user and company services**
+* When you need additional services, like the object-storage, user and company services
 {% endhint %}

-### Authenticate
+#### Authenticate

-Log in using an Basic Authorization HTTP header with a base 64 encoded email and password:
+You can log in using a Basic Authorization HTTP header with a base 64 encoded email and password:

 ```text
 // Request method and URI